cclug/notes/june/README.md

 ### MIPS registers

 $s0-$s7  General registers, preserved across procedure calls.
 $t0-$t7  General registers, not preserved across procedure calls.
-$a0-$a3  Used for procedure arguments
+$a0-$a3  Used for procedure arguments.
-$v0-$v1  Used for procedure return values
+$v0-$v1  Used for procedure return values.
 $zero    Always 0
-$sp      Stack pointer
+$sp      Stack pointer.
 $gp
-$fp      Frame pointer
+$fp      Frame pointer.
-$ra      Return address
+$ra      Return address.
-$at      Reserved for use by assembler
+$at      Reserved for use by assembler.